clearlinux/clr-cloud-init-svc/README.rst

-ICIS: Ister Cloud Initalization Service
+ICIS: Ister Cloud Initialization Service
 #######################################

 ICIS is a service that `Ister`_ uses to automatically install an instance of